 - the Site Manager across the Trust has overall responsibility for safety on site.
-He is responsible for the accident book and ensures any incidents are dealt with, written up and any necessary changes are made - any notifiable accidents are reported to RIDDOR and HSE - H&S reports across the Trust are presented to the finance and resources committee five times a year - all staff and Sixth Form students are required to wear lanyards, including photographs - visitors to the site are required to sign in at reception and to wear lanyards - a member of the SLT is responsible for all Educational Visits Coordinator responsibilities, ensuring risk assessments are conducted fully before any trip takes place, including oversight at county level using Evolve Trips - the school exceeds the requirements for having a senior DSP and eight deputy DSPs to monitor students most at risk.
-The pastoral teams, particularly the non-teaching pastoral managers, liaise with outside agencies to ensure appropriate care is given to students, which may include students who self-refer - the school uses an online recording system (CPOMS) for staff to record all instances of concern regarding students - all cleaners are expected to wear a recognised uniform and their photos are displayed in the staff room - children know where to go if they need support for any reason.
+He is responsible for the accident book and ensures any incidents are dealt with, written up and any necessary changes are made - any notifiable accidents are reported to RIDDOR and HSE - H&S reports across the Trust are presented to the finance and resources committee five times a year - all staff and Sixth Form students are required to wear lanyards, including photographs - visitors to the site are required to sign in at reception and to wear lanyards - a member of the SLT is responsible for all Educational Visits Coordinator responsibilities, ensuring risk assessments are conducted fully before any trip takes place, including oversight at county level using Evolve Trips

+- Safeguarding is a high priority within the school, with two members of the Senior Leadership team acting as the designated Safeguarding Lead (DSL).
+In addition, the school has appointed 9 further members of staff to act as Deputy DSLs to help support and monitor students most at risk.
+The DSL team liaise with outside agencies to ensure appropriate care is given to students, which may include students who self-refer - the school uses an online recording system (CPOMS) for staff to record all instances of concern regarding students - all cleaners are expected to wear a recognised uniform and their photos are displayed in the staff room - children know where to go if they need support for any reason.
 The first port of call for this is the Pastoral Manager, or the Character Development Coach who would involve the Pastoral Manager - on each computer in the school there is a confide button that students can click on to contact members of the Pastoral and Safeguarding Teams and/or self-refer or make disclosures